LGBTQ rights in Brazil: Míriam Martinho

 Martinho has remained heavily involved in the lesbian and feminist movement in Brazil and has written several publications on lesbianism and the gay rights movement.
 One of her publications was included in the report by the Immigration and Refugee Board of Canada discussing lesbian discrimination in Brazil.
-She now works as a journalist and editor-in-chief for the website "Um Outro Olhar," that focuses on the LGBT movement around the world with a focus on lesbian issues.
+She now works as a journalist and editor-in-chief for the website "Um Outro Olhar," that focuses on the LGBTQ movement around the world with a focus on lesbian issues.
 She also writes on the blogs "Contra o Coro dos Contentes" and "Memória/História MHB-MLGBT."